Chances Of Giving Birth By Week | Timely Birth Facts

 Why is week 40 significant in the chances of giving birth?

-Week 40 is considered the estimated due date and represents the peak probability for spontaneous labor.
-Most pregnancies culminate around this time, as the body is biologically prepared for birth with hormonal and physical changes supporting labor.
+Week 40 is significant because it is the traditional estimated due date week.
+It falls within the full-term period, when the body is often biologically prepared for birth with hormonal and physical changes that support labor.

 What happens to the chances of giving birth after week 41?